Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Methodology

-Once $f_{\theta}$ is properly trained, it can effectively reconstruct each agent's observations using the observations from its peers, which will manifest as a low loss value.
-Conversely, when the network is fed with misaligned observations, we will notice high loss values.
-Therefore, a simple strategy for the adversary to induce misalignment to the agents is to add a small perturbation $\{\delta_i\}_{i \in \mathcal{N} }$ to the observations that will maximize the loss.
+Once $f_{\theta}$ is properly trained, it can be used to measure misalignment, as high loss values are associated with misaligned observations.
+Therefore, our strategy to induce misalignment is to find small perturbations $\{\delta_i\}_{i \in \mathcal{N} }$ that will maximize the loss of the trained network $f_{\theta}$.
+This is formally expressed as: